GaetanLepage/phd-manuscript/sections/3_ssl/2_single_source/1_problem_statement.typ

 The objective of this work is not to establish a state-of-the-art solution for #acr("SSL").
 Conversely, a proof of concept for a complete localization pipeline is proposed.
-Our intention is to study the various performance determining factors for a #acr("DL")-based #acr("SSL") system.
+We intend to study the various performance determining factors for a #acr("DL")-based #acr("SSL") system.
 Solving this task will provide a base building block for integrating into our more complex #acr("RL") pipeline, as presented in @chap:rl.